 Cruises are a popular vacation option for many travelers.
 Cruise vacations allow passengers to visit different destinations every day (without packing and unpacking every day) at inclusive rates (includes lodging, meals, entertainment, activities, and more).

-Follow these 8 great tips when selecting a cruise—whether for your first, next, or every cruise.
+Follow my 8 great tips when selecting a cruise—whether for your first, next, or every cruise.

 8 Great Tips for Selecting a Cruise